NYUAD-Core-Bioinformatics/MIMI/_sources/command_reference.rst.txt

 mimi_hmdb_extract
 -----------------

-Purpose: Extracts metabolite information from the Human Metabolome Database (HMDB) XML file and converts it to a TSV format compatible with MIMI.
+Extracts metabolite information from the Human Metabolome Database (HMDB) XML file and converts it to a TSV format compatible with MIMI.

 Download the HMDB XML file from `HMDB <https://hmdb.ca/downloads>`_ and save it as **hmdb_metabolites.xml**.